juliuspleunes4/Flix/backend/public/movies/README.md

 ## 🔗 More Information

-For comprehensive setup guides and troubleshooting, visit the Custom Path information page in the FLIX web interface at `/custom-path-info`.
+For comprehensive setup guides and troubleshooting, visit the Custom Path information page in the FLIX web interface at `/custom-path-info` or visit the CUSTOM_PATH_FEATURE.md file.

 ---